calcitem/Sanmill/README.md

 flutter run --dart-define catcher=false dev_mode=true
 ```

-For ease of use, some launch configs for IntelliJ IDEA or Visual Studio Code are available.
+For ease of use, some launch configs for Android Studio or Visual Studio Code are available.
 Just select the
 needed one in the `Run and Debug` or `Run/Debug Configurations` tab.

 ## Understanding the code base and participating in the project